WWWalker's Wireless Blog

 Transfer rates were as low as 1 KB/second and high as 14 KB/second, averaging 6-7 KB/second in Orange NSW.
 There was tons of latency in the network.
 You could watch the rates ebb and flow within a 5 minute span - nothing smooth unless you were downloading say a 20MB file.
 The rest was fits and starts.
 Everything slows to 1 KB/second around 6pm, presumably when most people are using their CDMA phones or Telstra Bigpond.

-Orange does not have 1xEV-DO coverage.
-See Telstra Mobile for coverage maps - only Moree, Albury, Canberra, Penrith, Newcastle and Wollongong have 1xEV-DO!
-Check out the map before committing to a useless Minimax modem if you live in the country.
-Dialup is more reliable and cheaper by a factor of 10 in the bush if you are a heavy user!
-Minimax is only good for checking an occasional email, not working online for hours without a phone line or ADSL or you will get hit with VERY large bills that will threaten to knock you out of business.
+New modems handle NextG not Minima so check out the map before committing to a relevant modem.
+Minimax modem was useless in many parts of the country where dialup was more reliable and cheaper by a factor of 10 in the bush if you are a heavy user!
+Minimax is only good back then for checking an occasional email, not working online for hours without a phone line or ADSL or you will get hit with VERY large bills that will threaten to knock you out of business.

 The last catch 22 is that Telstra is going to switch off CDMA by April 2008 and replace it with 3G so this equipment may be redundant by then.
 Telstra say they will replace the equipment for free before the cutover date.
 There is squandered money in this whole area.
 Country areas seem to be the idiots in the whole equation.
 There is badly a need for competition out here to get some sense locally, whether hotspots or area wide wireless broadband.
 Telstra has been forced to extend CDMA coverage for 3 more months as Next G is not up to scratch re coverage in country areas despite the hype.